WDI-SEA/notes/00-config-deployment/installfest/sublime-packages/readme.md

 Feel free to install any others, and we'll install others throughout the course.

+__Important Note: It is not recommended that you install anything that auto-formats or "prettifies" your code.
+These are generally hindersome to beginners for learning basic indentation and often are not built well which ends up causing a lot of errors.
+Do not use these!__

 ### Creating a Snippet (Optional)

 We'll use a lot of snippets when working with Bootstrap, and you can make your own as well.